Art & Craft, DIY ideas and Tutorials - Craftbuds

 0

 My son loves trains, and since it’s close to Halloween, I thought it would be fun for us to make a DIY train costume together.
-So I searched Pinterest for ideas, and I was inspired by this train costume so much that I went into the garage in search of boxes!
+So I searched Pinterest for ideas, and I was so inspired by this train costume that I went into the garage searching for boxes!

 Here’s the finished product!
-This DIY train costume was easy to make, and it cost less than $10!
-I used almost everything I already had at home, and you probably have many of the materials in your junk drawer.
-The only things I purchased were this blue spray paint and this Gold Duck Brand Tape on Amazon.
+This DIY train costume was easy to make and cost less than $10!
+I used almost everything I already had at home, and you probably have many materials in your junk drawer.
+I only purchased this blue spray paint and this Gold Duck Brand Tape on Amazon.

 1. To get started, I chose a deeper box for the base and a shallow box of the same width for the front.
 After cutting off all the box flaps (set these aside for later!), I cut a hole large enough for my son to squeeze through in the base of the deeper box.
 I cut a slot for the shallow box to insert it into the end of the deeper box, then curved the front to make space for the wheels.